fb-pixel-img

 According to ReFED, grocery retailers ended up with just under 5 million tons of surplus food in 2022.
 But since some of that is used for other purposes—like donations or animal feed—only about 5 million tons can actually be considered “food waste.”
 While that’s quite a bit of wasted food, the amount wasted by grocery retailers is significantly lower than American households, which wasted 42.8 million tons of food in 2022.

 Of those 5 million tons of grocery store waste, ReFED says about 30% of the wasted food goes straight to the landfill.
 Just over 18% is composted, more than 19% goes to donation, and 17.5% gets converted into animal feed,.
 A smaller amount (4.9%) ends up being anaerobically digested, which means the food decayed in an oxygen-free environment in order to create another product, like biogas.
 Another 4.3% of it is burned for energy production at incineration plants.
+WIth all of this food waste in supermarkets and households in mind, where do we stand environmentally?

 What is the environmental impact of grocery store food waste?